 I trust in God’s plan, but after being stuck in this tunnel for months, I started to doubt and grew distant from God.
 I blamed him for not having the right key to access the right door.
 I doubted my skills and believed no company wanted me.
 Constant rejection pushed me further from picturing what my life would look like when I received a job offer.
 I begged God so many times for a new opportunity.
 I told him I was ready to start working, but he didn’t answer – and I was angry and impatient.

 Then a week ago, I received a follow-up email from a local recruiter regarding my resume.
 She met with me and set up an interview with a telecommunications company.
 I didn’t get my hopes up.
 None of my keys had worked, so what was going to be different this time?
 Like any other interview, I prepped, dressed to impress and showed up on time.
 The recruiter I’d been working with told me to call after and provide my feedback.
 Before I had the chance to call her, my phone rang.
 After rambling on with my positive remarks, she said: “Well Amy, I’m glad to hear that because they’ve already contacted us and want to make you an offer.”

 Dear Lord, thank you for the assurance that when one door of opportunity closes, you will open a bigger and better door for me.
 Teach me to trust in you more deeply and lean not on my own understanding.
 Amen

 That night after the excitement settled, I knelt down by my bed and opened in prayer.
-I thanked God for this incredible opportunity and apologized for doubting him every step of the way.
-This position was everything I’d been looking for from the start: local company, great pay, collaborative team setting, creative department, writing-based position… and so on.
-Every door I failed to pass through hadn’t been a good enough fit, and at the time I didn’t see that.
-I was blinded by my frustration, but God had taken care of me, knew what I deserved and followed through.
+I thanked God for this incredible opportunity and apologized for doubting him.
+This position was everything I’d been looking for from the start: local company, great pay, collaborative team setting, creative department, writing-based position and so on.
+Every failed door hadn’t been a 100% fit – and even though I didn’t see it, God did.
+He knew what I deserved and followed through.